pandas-dev/pandas/doc/source/user_guide/io.rst

 on larger workloads and is equivalent in speed to the C engine on most other workloads.
 The python engine tends to be slower than the pyarrow and C engines on most workloads.
-However, the pyarrow engine is much less robust than the C engine, which lacks a few features compared to the Python engines.
+However, the pyarrow engine is much less robust than the C engine, which lacks a few features compared to the Python engine.

 Where possible, pandas uses the C parser (specified as ``engine='c'``), but it may fall back to Python if C-unsupported options are specified.
-If pyarrow unsupported options are specified while using ``engine='pyarrow'``, the parser will throw an error.
-(a full list of unsupported options is available at ``pandas.io.parsers._pyarrow_unsupported``).

-Currently, C-unsupported options include:.
+Currently, options unsupported by the C and pyarrow engines include:.

 * ``sep`` other than a single character (e.g. regex separators)
 * ``skipfooter``